Lincoln inmate goes missing while at a downtown appointment

 An inmate at Community Corrections Center-Lincoln went missing on Wednesday, authorities say.

-Danielle Zelazny was in downtown Lincoln for an appointment, when she slipped away and has not been seen again.
+Danielle Zelazny was in downtown Lincoln for an appointment and failed to return to custody.

 Anyone with knowledge of her whereabouts is asked to contact local authorities or the Nebraska State Patrol.

-CCC-L is one of two community custody facilities operated by NDCS.
+Community Corrections Center-Lincoln is one of two community custody facilities operated by the state's prisons system.
 Community custody is the lowest custody level and the least restrictive facility.
 Inmates are allowed to participate in work opportunities, attend school and religious services with prior approval and without direct supervision.